 Next to (or possibly after) Tarheel, these three Nova rockets were also sold on blister cards by Durham Industries, looking identical to the Tarheel versions and with the identical product number 5918 but having Durham's logo and address moulded in on their underside (see below).
 The Tarheel "T and globe" trademark used on Tarheel Sword packaging looks very much like the older (3) Durham trademark (above right), and the town of Durham isn't that for from Tarboro in North Carolina.
 Durham did use a New York address, but the NY 10010 zip code will almost certainly refer to an office the company will have had at the Toy Center at 200 Fifth Avenue (4) and used that as its main address, similar to Miner Industries, Marx and quite a few other US toy companies.
 So it's not impossible that production facilities may indeed have been based in Durham, NC.
 Because of the similarity in trademarks and because Tarheel and Durham marketed other identical toys as well, both Paul Woods and myself have looked into whether the two companies were related at all, but so far haven't found any evidence either way.
 Because Durham's version of the Project Sword Space Glider doesn't bear any Project Sword insignia, the impression is that Durham's versions of identical toys might be later than Tarheel's.

-Similar to some Project Sword toys originally being sold by their manufacturer Tai Hing, it is quite possible that the Nova rockets existed as toys by another brand before being brought to the US by Tarheel and Durham.
+Similar to some Project Sword toys originally being sold by their manufacturer Tai Hing, it is quite possible that Polyline produced and sold the Nova rockets independently before these were brought to the US by Tarheel and Durham.
 But if that were the case we haven't found any earlier versions yet.
 And with the Nova III toy (qv) based on a film prop appearing in the latter half of 1968, meaning a production timeframe very close to that of Spacex, and with the Nova name also being that of a Spacex toy, it seems more likely that these larger toys appeared after Spacex was introduced and that the Nova II is copied from the Spacex Hawk design.